 I heard it can get quite aggressive and the turmeric might get applied everywhere to the bride’s body, including their face, neck, and hair.
 Be careful not to get any paste on your clothes since turmeric stain is almost impossible to get off.

 5. Jaimala (Wedding Garland Exchange Ritual)

 Finally, after 3 days, we’ve come to the actual wedding ritual.
-I thought all the events leading up to this was already festive, but Jaimala by far trumped them all.
+I thought all the events leading up to this were already festive, but Jaimala by far trumped them all.
 First, the groom will arrive at the wedding site on a white horse, welcomed by a loud and festive dance party at the entrance of the venue.

 The groom then enters the venue with his entourage, followed by the bride with her entourage, wearing her most intricate clothing thus far – usually a red lehenga.
-The atmosphere of the event is definitely different than the previous nights, with fireworks going off every few minutes, food and live drummers to spice up the party.
+The atmosphere of the event is definitely different than the previous nights, with fireworks going off every few minutes, food, and live drummers to spice up the party.

-The wedding ceremony is marked by an exchange of an ornate fresh flower garland by the bride and groom, and another exchange of gifts (lots of gifts are being exchanged in an Indian wedding!)
+The wedding ceremony is marked by an exchange of an ornate fresh flower garland by the bride and groom, and another exchange of gifts (lots of gifts are being exchanged at an Indian wedding!)

 6. Saptapadi (Seven vows wedding ritual)